BY

 How Can You Take Advantage of It?

-After the initial six month period, you can move out of the property and rent it out for up to six years.
+After the initial six-month period, you can move out of the property and rent it out for up to six years.
+This strategy particularly benefits those who own investment properties and want to maximise their tax benefits.

 For example, suppose you are unable to reside in your home for some time due to work obligations out of state.
 In that case, you could opt to rent out your home to earn some extra money — all without prompting the need to pay capital gains tax upon the property’s eventual sale.